Duets (Elton John album)

-Duets is the first collaboration album by English musician Elton John, released in 1993.
+Duets is a collaborative studio album by British musician Elton John, released in 1993.
+The album debuted at No. 7 in the UK.
+In the US, it peaked at number 25 on the Billboard 200 chart and was certified platinum in January 1994 by the RIAA.

 Duets was released on a single CD, a single cassette and also as a double vinyl LP in the UK, with a slightly different running order.
 It was initially a Christmas project of John's, but that soon grew into an album of its own (Elton John's Christmas Party).
-The live version of "Don't Let the Sun Go Down on Me" with George Michael, track number 15 on the album, had already become a UK/US No. 1 hit in 1991.
-This is one of only 3 albums released between 1983 and 2016 without John's regular guitar player, Davey Johnstone.
+The live version of "Don't Let the Sun Go Down on Me" with George Michael, track number 15 on the album, had already become a No. 1 hit on both the US Billboard Hot 100 and the UK singles chart in 1991.
+This is one of only three albums released between 1983 and 2016 without John's regular guitar player, Davey Johnstone.

-Chart performance

-The album debuted at No. 7 in the UK.
-In the US, it was certified gold and platinum in January 1994 by the RIAA.